AI prompts

 ---

-**Iggy** is the persistent message streaming platform written in Rust, supporting [QUIC](https://www.chromium.org/quic/), TCP (custom binary specification) and HTTP (regular REST API) transport protocols.
-Currently, running as a single server, it allows creating streams, topics, partitions and segments, and send/receive messages to/from them.
-The **messages are stored on disk as an append-only log**, and are persisted between restarts.
+**Iggy** is the persistent message streaming platform written in Rust, supporting QUIC, TCP (custom binary specification) and HTTP (regular REST API) transport protocols, **capable of processing millions of messages per second at the low latency**.

 Iggy provides **exceptionally high throughput and performance** while utilizing minimal computing resources.